nurkiewicz/patromierz/docs/profiles/t/the_slowlifers.md

 ---
-title: the slowlifers | Patromierz - statystyki Patronite.pl
+title: the slowlifers | Patromierz

 permalink: /the_slowlifers
 ---